talaafahad/Sdaia_capstone_project/README.md

 3. **SFDA has no corpus document.** Its e-service pages are client-rendered and yield no text.
 Food safety is live-search-only; if Tavily is unavailable that requirement correctly reports `unverified`.
-4. **Free-tier latency is the dominant constraint** — ~60–70s per model call.
+4. **Free-tier quota is the dominant practical constraint** — 50 model requests per day, resetting 00:00 UTC, roughly seven full cases.
+A cold case takes up to ~7 minutes; a repeat of the same case ~90 seconds from cache.
+5. **The lease-discrepancy resolution is not yet recorded as its own citable evidence item** tagged `document`, so the Document category in "Regulations found" currently stays empty even after a conflict is resolved.
+6. **For the food & beverage vertical, only 5 of the 6 Regulation Router nodes run** — `intellectual_property` is scoped to professional-office cases by design, not a gap.
-5. **No minor-applicant pathway.** If an applicant states an age under 18 the system declines to proceed and points at an official source rather than inventing a process.
+7. **No minor-applicant pathway.** If an applicant states an age under 18 the system declines to proceed and points at an official source rather than inventing a process.
-6. **Geocoding is approximate.** OSM often has only streets, not district polygons, for Riyadh districts; weak matches are labelled so the competitor count can be discounted.
+8. **Geocoding is approximate.** OSM often has only streets, not district polygons, for Riyadh districts; weak matches are labelled so the competitor count can be discounted.
-7. **The execution adapter is a mock.** Nothing is ever filed with any agency.
+9. **The execution adapter is a mock.** Nothing is ever filed with any agency.
-8. **`MemorySaver` checkpointing** — a case does not survive a backend restart.
+10. **`MemorySaver` checkpointing** — a case does not survive a backend restart.
-9. **The frontend renders four of the six artifacts.** Journey, evidence report, audit log and packet gate are wired; the checklist and fee estimate are fetched and held in state but have no component yet.
+11. **The frontend renders four of the six artifacts.** Journey, evidence report, audit log and packet gate are wired; the checklist and fee estimate are fetched and held in state but have no component yet.
+12. **The submission auth token currently sits in the frontend `.env`** as a demo shortcut (`VITE_MCP_AUTH_TOKEN`) — a real deployment would gate submission server-side, never in a browser bundle.
-10. **Not legal advice.** Every output is a research aid pointing at official sources, and says so.
+13. **Not legal advice.** Every output is a research aid pointing at official sources, and says so.

 ---